 How to calculate Spearman correlation?

-What are the advantages of using Spearman correlation over Pearson correlation?
+What are the advantages of using Spearman correlation?

-Spearman correlation is more robust than Pearson as it doesn’t require assumptions of normality and linearity, making it ideal for ordinal data, non-linear relationships, or when outliers are present that could skew Pearson results.
+Spearman correlation is a robust measure as it doesn’t require assumptions of normality and linearity.
+It is useful for ordinal data, non-linear relationships, or when outliers are present.

-How do I handle tied ranks when calculating Spearman correlation in Excel?
+How to handle tied ranks when calculating Spearman correlation?

-In Excel, use the RANK.AVG function to handle tied ranks which gives each tied value the average of the ranks they would cover; this ensures tied data points are assigned their proper rank, crucial for Spearman correlation accuracy.
+In Excel, use the RANK.AVG function to handle tied ranks.
+It gives each tied value the average of the ranks they would cover.

-Yes, Spearman correlation is suitable for non-linear relationships because it assesses the monotonic relationship based on rank rather than the absolute values, making it ideal for data that doesn’t fit a linear model.
+Yes, Spearman correlation is suitable for non-linear relationships.
+This is because they can assess the monotonic relationship based on rank rather than the absolute values.

-What does a Spearman correlation coefficient close to zero signify?
+What does a Spearman correlation coefficient of zero mean?

-A Spearman correlation coefficient close to zero signifies that there is no apparent monotonic relationship between the ranked variables; the ranks do not increase or decrease consistently together.
+A Spearman correlation coefficient of zero means that there is no relationship between the ranked variables.
+These ranks do not increase or decrease together.

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.